Training transfer

 • learning in the active work situation directly at the workplace.

-• considering the learner's knowledge level.
+• taking the learner's level of knowledge into account.

 • individual learning processes are an integral part of the learning culture.

-• no pre-prepared rigid training measures.
+• no pre-made, rigid training measures.

 workplace-learning-grafik

-Representation of the relationship between e-learning, blended learning, and workplace learning. // Own representation blink.it | Source: The Competence House
+Illustration of the connection between e-learning, blended learning and workplace learning. // Own illustration blink.it | Source: The Competence House

 Conclusion